StateFarm-STEM/hablogger/c/arduino/lesson5/README.md

 ## Working with SD card using the Arduino language

 #### Pre-requisites:
-- it is recommended that you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/hablogger/tree/main/c/arduino/lesson2)
+- It is recommended that you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/hablogger/tree/main/c/arduino/lesson2)

 #### Objectives: